wecsam/CS4783-Project-1/README.md

 This is the actual program that accomplishes the objective outlined on the assignment sheet.

 To compile, run `make`.
 To run, run `make run`.

+There are various test programs in this directory as well.
+To compile them, run `make tests`.